 Though every government is obligated to provide this right, many fail.
 Every year millions of people face persecution for traits they cannot control or exercising their religious or political beliefs.

-People who seek to exercise this right are called “asylum seekers” or, in some cases, “refugees.”
+People who seek to exercise this right are called “asylum seekers” and once granted asylum, they hold refugee status.
 The difference between asylum seekers and refugees is discussed here.

 In 1951, the formal basis for exercising the right to asylum was established by an international treaty, the Geneva Convention Relating to the Status of Refugees.
 Countries signing that Convention have an obligation to provide asylum or refuge to people fleeing persecution.